stanbaek/ece387/_sources/Appendix/login-client.md

 ### 1.6 Grant Students Restricted sudo Access

 This section is the **single definition of the student sudo whitelist**.
-Other guides reference it rather than restating it — see [genai-blocking.md](genai-blocking.md).
+Other guides reference it rather than restating it.

 Two layers work together, and they protect different things: